The Acting Keys:

 Acting and performance in the classroom is one of the easiest ways to obtain this key, the key of empathy; as it integrates the practice of critical literacy and comprehension in an experiential way.
 Most prominently because the students have no choice but to put themselves in the situations of other people when they act.
 If you can truly get them to give over to it, they will not just read; they will experience.
 Similar to an entertainment-based experience.
 And through this experience, they will understand the character’s humanity, and the need; they will discover the actions the character takes to achieve this need; and they will be able to discuss it in depth, because they’ve lived it: and they’ve experienced empathy.

 This “experience” is partly driven by the key of imagination.
-A skill that the most incredible actors have, a skill that can connect an ordinary mid-westerner’s body to the mind of an alien from a distant planet, or a slave during the Civil War, or a knight fighting a dragon.
+A skill that the most incredible actors have, a skill that can connect an ordinary mid-westerner’s body to the mind of an alien from a distant planet or a knight fighting a dragon.
 Imagination is created by a simple question: “What If?”
 This magic seed of thought inspires writers and artists to create their art, and it also unlatches our imagination as readers, students, and performers.
 What if I was in Holden Caufield’s shoes?
 What if I was Boo Radley?
 What if I was Hester Prynne from The Scarlet Letter?
 What is amazing about this question is that it immediately cracks the whole story open.
 It allows the students to see a book not only as a brick of paper, but an entire world full of choices that they can possibly relate to.

 But how can we do this when theatrical plays are not regularly listed in curriculum?
 The answer is simple really.
 You don’t need actual plays.
 All you need are stories.
 You have books.
 You have magazines.
 You have newspapers.
 You have each other.
 There are an infinite number of possibilities just there.
 One of my favorite monologues of all time is actually taken from Donna Tartt’s Pulitzer Prize winning The Goldfinch.
 I pulled the dialogue out of the book; a beautiful character facing angst and the need for validation and belonging.
 And when I speak the words he says, I obtain glimpses from his experiences.
 I learn about him.
 I feel his rejection, his lack of family, and his struggles: all things I do not necessarily routinely feel.
 But by saying them truthfully, and asking What If?– I can obtain his to a degree.
 It is almost like a creative imaginary osmosis.